Arguel/ubuntu-nvim-config/README.md

 # ⭐ Special mentions

-- Using ultisnips and CoC when you complete a snippet you can use the 'tab' key to jump to the next field to complete
+- Using ultisnips and CoC when you complete a snippet you can use the '<C-j>' key to jump to the next field to complete

 - `:diffget` and `:diffput` can be abbreviated as `do` and `dp` respectively